Welcome to Deacon Michael (Mike) Prestera who is joining our Parish on August 1. His photo and Bio can be found on the Clergy Tab.

 PARISH CALENDAR – Have you checked out the Parish Calendar yet?
 Did you realize you can access the Calendar right here on the Parish Website?
 Just click on the Calendar Tab and you can see all the upcoming events in the Parish for the next year.
 Parish Ministry Schedules, CCD Class Schedules, CCW & Men’s Club events and schedules, Youth Ministry activities and schedules, and much more, are all found on the Calendar.
 CHECK IT OUT TODAY!

 DIOCESAN SERVICES APPEAL (DSA) – The 2020 DSA has begun.
 Please prayerfully consider making a yearly pledge to help the Parish meet its commitment of $138,000 for 2020.
-We were short of our commitment in 2019.
+At the moment we are still $52,000 short of our goal for 2020!
+We were also short of our commitment in 2019.
 We need your help to ensure we do not come up short again, as we did for the second consecutive year in 2019.

 BINGO (Cancelled until further notice) – Held every Thursday in the Parish Center.
 Doors open at 5:30 PM; Games start at 6:30 PM; refreshments for sale.